-Kari K. Veblen is professor of music education at University of Western Ontario, Canada, where she teaches undergraduate and graduate courses such as foundations of music education, cultural and Canadian perspectives, music for children, and qualitative research methods.
+Kari K. Veblen was professor of music education at Western University, where she taught undergraduate and graduate courses such as foundations of music education, cultural and Canadian perspectives, music for children, and qualitative research methods.
 She served as Associate Dean of Graduate Studies and Research from 2010 to 2012 and Assistant Dean of Research from 2012 to 2013.

 Thus far her career spans four decades including stints as elementary music teacher, community musician, curriculum consultant to orchestras and schools, faculty member at UW-Stevens Point, visiting scholar (Center for Research in Music Education, University of Toronto, Canada), and research associate (Irish World Music Centre, University of Limerick, Ireland).
 Dr. Veblen holds a bachelor’s degree in music from Knox College, and both masters and doctoral degrees from the University of Wisconsin-Madison.

 Dr. Veblen has served in numerous professional capacities, including the International Society for Music Education board, and as co-founder and associate editor of the International Journal of Community Music.
 She has presented over 275 peer-reviewed conference papers and invited lectures/workshops throughout North America, Europe, Scandinavia, Asia, South Africa, and New Zealand.